Orbifolds from a metric viewpoint: Metric characterization of orbifold coverings

 To prove that the map $p:\Orb \To Y$ is a covering of Riemannian orbifolds under the assumptions of Theorem \ref{thm:covering_prop}, $(ii)$, we draw on results about submetries between Alexandrov spaces from Lytchak's thesis \cite{MR1938523}.
 For the definition and background on Alexandrov spaces we refer the reader to e.g. \cite{MR1185284,MR1835418}.
-We will simply use that a Riemannian orbifold, although it is in general neither complete nor has it a lower curvature bound, is locally an Alexandrov space, and that the range of a submetry inherits this property from its domain \cite[Prop.~4.4]{MR1938523}.
+We will simply use that a Riemannian orbifold, although it is in general neither complete nor does it have a lower curvature bound, is locally an Alexandrov space, and that the range of a submetry inherits this property from its domain \cite[Prop.~4.4]{MR1938523}.
 Moreover, let us mention that the tangent space at a point $x$ in an Alexandrov space $X$ can be defined as the cone over the completion of the space of unit speed geodesics starting at $x$ endowed with a certain ``angle'' metric.
 In \cite{MR2117451,MR1938523} a notion of differentiability is introduced for Lipschitz maps between metric spaces.
 Using this notion it is shown in \cite[Prop.~5.1]{MR1938523} that for any submetry $f:X\To Y$ between Alexandrov spaces $X$ and $Y$ and any $x\in X$ there exists a homogenous submetry $Df_x: T_xX \To T_{f(x)}Y$ (the differential of $f$ at $x$) with the property that if $\gamma$ and $p\circ\gamma$ are geodesics starting at $x$ and $f(x)$, respectively, then $Df_x$ maps $\gamma'(0)$ to $(p\circ\gamma)'(0)$.
 Moreover, in \cite[Prop.~9.1]{MR1938523} it is shown that the submetry $f$ has discrete fibers if and only if $X$ and $Y$ have the same dimension.

-In order to prove that $p:\Orb\To Y$ is a covering of Riemannian orbifolds under the assumptions stated in Theorem \ref{thm:covering_prop}, $(ii)$, we particularly have to show that for any $y \in Y$ and any $x\in p^{-1}(y)$ there exists some $R>0$ such that the restriction $p:U_R(x) \To U_R(y)$ is conjugated to a projection $M/H \To M/G$ as in Definition \ref{dfn:riem_orb_covering}.
+In order to prove that $p:\Orb\To Y$ is a covering of Riemannian orbifolds under the assumptions stated in Theorem \ref{thm:covering_prop}, $(ii)$, we particularly have to show that for any $y \in Y$ and any $x\in p^{-1}(y)$ there exists some $R>0$ such that the restriction $p:U_R(x) \To U_R(y)$ is of the form $M/H \To M/G$ as in Definition \ref{dfn:riem_orb_covering}.
 Once this is proven the claim immediately follows in the case where $p$ has finite fibers.
 Otherwise we additionally have to show that the radius $R$ can be chosen independently of the point $x$ in the fiber.

 We first deal with the local problem.
 We need the following lemma.